MSallermann/chemfit/docs/src/usage/objective_functions.rst

     # now is equivalent to a+b+c
     objective_function.add(c)

-Lastly, if you have one or more :py:class:`~chemfit.combined_objective_function.CombinedObjectiveFunction`s you can add them in a flat hierarchy with :py:meth:`~chemfit.combined_objective_function.CombinedObjectiveFunction.add_flat`
+Lastly, if you have one or more :py:class:`~chemfit.combined_objective_function.CombinedObjectiveFunction` you can add them in a flat hierarchy with :py:meth:`~chemfit.combined_objective_function.CombinedObjectiveFunction.add_flat`:

 .. code-block:: python